Human rights in the United States: Freedom of association

 Freedom of association is the right of individuals to come together in groups for political action or to pursue common interests.

-Freedom of association in the U.S. is restricted by the Smith Act, which bans political parties that advocate the violent overthrow of the U.S. government.

 Between 1956 and 1971, the FBI attempted to "expose, disrupt, misdirect, discredit, or otherwise neutralize" left-wing and indigenous groups through the COINTELPRO program.

 In 2008, the Maryland State Police admitted that they had added the names of Iraq War protesters and death penalty opponents to a terrorist database.
 They also admitted that other "protest groups" were added to the terrorist database, but did not specify which groups.
 It was also discovered that undercover troopers used aliases to infiltrate organizational meetings, rallies and group e-mail lists.
 Police admitted there was "no evidence whatsoever of any involvement in violent crime" by those classified as terrorists.

 Right of revolution

 The right of revolution is the right or duty of the people of a nation to overthrow a government that acts against their common interests, and is a traditional assumption in American political thought.
 The right to revolution played a large part in the writings of the American revolutionaries in the run up to the American Revolution.
 The political tract Common Sense used the concept as an argument for rejection of the British Monarchy and separation from the British Empire, as opposed to merely self-government within it.
 It was also cited in the Declaration of Independence of the United States, when a group of representatives from the various states signed a declaration of independence citing charges against King George III.
 As the American Declaration of Independence in 1776 expressed it, natural law taught that the people were "endowed by their Creator with certain unalienable Rights" and could alter or abolish government "destructive" of those rights.